segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 ![An image comparing good and bad naming and collection standards](/docs/protocols/images/asset_nVdJ3ZyA.png)

 Got all that?
-Great!
+Great.
 You're now ready to develop a Tracking Plan.

 <!--Source: /docs/protocols/data-quality/whats-a-tracking-plan/ or /docs/protocols/tracking-plan/ -->